 With the help of artificial intelligence and machine learning, Compton-Phillips and others say the hope is that the data will lead to insights into how care is being provided and spur innovations in treatment and technology.
 "We thought that by working together collaboratively we could build the tools that we need to continue to advance health care and be in control of our own destiny," Compton-Phillips says.

-The Truveta partnership was made public on Feb.
-11. A week later SSM Health announced that it would be sharing deidentified patient data from its medical records with a research institute at Saint Louis University with a goal to "positively affect patient care and outcomes."
-The partnership will mean that records stripped of names, addresses and such from 5 million patients will be available to those researchers.
+Truveta was announced to the public on Feb.
+11. A week later SSM Health announced that it would be sharing de-identified patient data from its medical records with a research institute at Saint Louis University with a goal to "positively affect patient care and outcomes."
+The partnership will mean that records stripped of names, addresses and such from 5 million SSM Health patients will be available to SLU researchers.

 "This clinical search capability surfaces the specific information requested and additional contextually relevant information that might otherwise require significant time and effort to uncover," the system says in a blog post about Care Studio.
 "This contextualization will directly enhance the provider experience."

 While the close timing of the announcements related to data-analysis collaborations might be a coincidence, several forces appear to be behind the move toward providing researchers access to patient data.

 A clinician affiliated with the Saint Louis University School of Medicine looks at a screen with information from a patient's MRI.
 This photo was taken from a video about SLU's AHEAD Institute, a research center that is partnering with SSM Health to use de-identified patient data in the hope of advancing patient care and treatments.

 Marcus Shipley, senior vice president for innovation and chief information officer at Trinity Health, says one of them is that technologies supporting analytics have evolved to a point where they can be applied effectively to medical records.
 The trove of data that health systems have been compiling and storing for decades is in great demand.